10 W. 28th St nr Broadway, Flatiron

 The Drank: The Montauk; a variation on a classic negroni, with navy strength gin and punt e mes playing with both blanc and sweet vermouths.
 Yum.
 The menu was stacked with drinks I’d drink, and they separate the vast array into categories like “classics” and “our classics” and “adventurous” and “refreshing bubblies” (I made these up, but you get the idea).

 Was I Hit On?
 With the best pickup line I’ve ever gotten.
-As I took out my magazine (NY Mag, don’t judge) and started reading, the guy in the upholstered stool/chair next to me nudged me on the shoulder, and said, “So you read.”
+As I take out my magazine (NY Mag, don’t judge) and start reading, the guy in the upholstered stool/chair next to me nudges me on the shoulder, and says, “So you read.”
 I say, “I am literate, yes.”
 He doesn't understand why I'm not flattered by his keen observation skills, so he turns to his finance pal and knows not to try to talk to me again.